genaro94/capgemini-api-test/README.md

 # API DOCUMENTATION

-The Capgemini project aims to simulate some transactions (balance, deposit and withdrawal) in a bank customer's current account.
+The objective of Capgemini project is to simulate some transactions like balance, deposit, and withdraw in a bank customer of current account.

 After downloading or cloning the project, you must take the following steps to get the API ready for use.